localgovdrupal/docs/docs/src/devs/getting-started/working-with-gitpod.md

 1. Go to the Gitpod window
 2. In the terminal at the bottom of the page, type `ddev drush en localgov_demo`

+## Installing modules and testing branches

+Our how to guides include step by step instructions for [installing new Drupal modules](/devs/how-to/how-to-test-modules-with-gitpod.html#_4-install-a-new-module) and [testing LGD work in progress)[/devs/how-to/how-to-test-modules-with-gitpod.html#_5-testing-branches-from-github].